caltechlibrary/newt/README.md

 - `newt` as a two stage data router
 - `newt` as static file service
 - `newtpg` can use the Newt configuration file to render simple data models as SQL generator suitable to bootstrap a PostgREST+Postgres JSON API
+- `newtform` can use the Newt configuration file to render simple HTML/Markdown forms

-Here's the data flow steps
+Here's the data flow steps of `newt` data router.

 1. Web browser => (Web Server proxy) => Newt
 2. Newt => data source (e.g. Postgres + PostgREST or S3 Object store)